bendavismines/thingsBoardLab/README.md

 There is also instructions on how to set up a device.
 In this lab, we will be mocking an in-home thermometer.

 ### Provision a Device, and Setup an Alarm
-* Go through steps 1 through 5 on the 'Getting Started With Thingsboard' page linked above.
+* Go through steps 1 through 5 on the 'Getting Started With Thingsboard' page linked above and use the Live Demo option! (won't need to use docker).
 * In theme with the brutal cold temperatures across our offices, we will be mocking a temperature sensor in a home, so the alarm we make will need to test for low temperatures (45 degrees F).
 * Since using a 3rd party sms service will cost money, we will not be moving past step 5